 How long after implantation dip does hCG rise?

-One to two weeks after implantation happens, your hCG levels will start to rise.
-(Yes, these can be the longest two weeks of your life.)
+Almost immediately after implantation happens, your hCG levels will start to rise.

 You may start experiencing some early pregnancy symptoms at this point, including:

 Some women experience no symptoms at all.